Mr-Sarmad/Summer_25_Sarmad/README.md

-# 🌿 Summer Internship: Integrative Omics and Molecular Modelling Lab
+# 🌿 Summer Internship
+## lab :Integrative Omics and Molecular Modelling Lab

-Welcome to the official GitHub repository for the **Summer Internship Program** hosted by the *Omics and Molecular Modelling Lab*.
+Welcome to the official GitHub repository for the **Summer Internship Program** hosted by the *Integrative Omics and Molecular Modelling Lab*.
 This repository documents all the skills, topics, and projects covered during the internship, with hands-on experience in computational biology, bioinformatics, machine learning, and deep learning.

 ## 🧪 Internship Topics Overview